abesford/seizzmic-site-0c00b/src/pages/where-we-work.md

         subtitle: ''
         price: ''
         details: >
-          Enterprises need to be more competitive and high-performing than ever before.
+          Across all industries, enterprises need to be more competitive and high-performing than ever before.
 Just becoming a better, more digital version of what you have been in the past isn’t enough to turn the tide.

-          We help enterprises rethink their vision and business models and take courageous steps to become more digital.
+          We help enterprises rethink their vision and business models and take courageous steps to win in the digital economy and get ready for what's next.
         highlight: false
         actions:
           - label: Find out more